 Beartown State Forest

-12,000 acres with everything for the outdoor enthusiast.
-In summer there's hiking, swimming, paddling, and mountain biking.
-In winter snowshoe, cross country ski, snowmobile and hunt.
+12,000 acres for outdoor enthusiast.
+In summer; hiking, swimming, paddling, mountain biking.
+In winter; snowshoe, cross country ski, snowmobile or hunt.

 69 Blue Hill Road